ntkog/valoraciones/README.md

 Just add some keywords to the regex , and at import time ,it will add a field called "affinity" with the result of talks that matches in regex ( It will parse each CSV file looking for matching in "Title" and "Description" fields )

-# TODO

-Expose a module/function that lets organizers do their own Vote system.

-Enjoy!